nodegui/nodegui/docs/api/NodeWidget.md

 Sets the property that holds the widget's style sheet.
 It calls the native method [QWidget: styleSheet](https://doc.qt.io/qt-5/qwidget.html#styleSheet-prop).

 - `styleSheet` string - String which holds the widget's style sheet.
+Make sure you create this string using `StyleSheet.create()`

 #### `widget.hide()`